Explicit Universal and Approximate-Universal Kernels on Compact Metric Spaces: Introduction

 \subsection{Kernels in Practice and Related Works}

-Kernels Methods at large are a ubiquitous tool in statistics, starting with Kernel Density Estimation \cite{rosenblat1956remarks,parzen1962estimation} and Kernel Regression \cite{nadaraya1964estimating,watson1964smooth}.
-For an overview of the use of kernel methods in statistics and probability, we refer to the monograph \cite{berlinet2011reproducing}.
-In Machine Learning, the first uses of kernels hinged on the ``kernel trick'' \cite{aizerman1964theoretical,scholkopf1998nonlinear}, which allows high expressivity of models without the need of an explicit feature map into the underlying infinite-dimensional space.
+The theory of Reproducing Kernel Hilbert Spaces (RKHS) was introduced by Aronszajn \cite{aronszajn1950theory} and has been the object of several monographs \cite{scholkopf2002learning,christmann2008support,saitoh2016theory}.
+In Machine Learning, the first practical uses of RKHSs hinged on the ``kernel trick'' introduced by \cite{aizerman1964theoretical,boser1992training,scholkopf1998nonlinear}, which allows high expressivity of models without the need of an explicit feature map into the underlying infinite-dimensional space.
 A cornerstone model is the Support Vector Machine \cite{cortes1995support}, whose statistical properties have garnered extensive attention, see for example the monograph \cite{christmann2008support}.
 A useful tool is the Kernel Mean embedding (we refer to the review \cite{muandet2017kernel}) which maps a measure $\mu$ to a point $M(\mu)$ in a Hilbert space of features, and can be used to compare measures with the Maximum Mean Discrepancy defined as $\mathrm{MMD}(\mu, \nu) = \|M(\mu)-M(\nu)\|_H$ which fostered numerous applications \cite{gomez2009mean,zhang2011kernel,muandet2012learning,fukumizu2013kernel,gretton2012kernel,doran2014permutation,li2017mmd}.
-Theoretical guarantees for the MMD depending on properties of the kernel have been reviewed in \cite{sriperumbudur2011universality}.
+Theoretical guarantees for the MMD depending on the kernel have been reviewed in \cite{sriperumbudur2011universality}.
+RKHSs and kernels in general were also vastly used in statistics and probability, we refer to the monograph \cite{berlinet2011reproducing} for an overview.